OctopusDeploy/blog/blog/2019-11/why-we-bet-on-k8s/index.md

 - Windows Process Per Customer
 - Kubernetes (Linux and .NET Core)

 Both required significant effort.
-A key difference was where that effort was directed:
+A key difference was where that effort was directed.

-- **Windows Process Per Customer:** Building the orchestration infrastructure to allocate and monitor Octopus server processes
+For the _Windows Process Per Customer_ option, the effort would primarily be spent in building the orchestration infrastructure to allocate and monitor Octopus server processes.
-- **Kubernetes (Linux and .NET Core):** Porting Octopus to .NET Core and ensuring it can run in a Linux-based container
+For the _Kubernetes (Linux and .NET Core)_ option, the effort would primarily be spent porting Octopus to .NET Core and ensuring it can run in a Linux-based container

 We didn't spend a lot of time trying to compare the effort involved in the two approaches.
 Firstly because, well, we suck at estimating effort just as much as everyone else.
 But more importantly, over time the difference in implementation cost would be amortized away.
 What were we left with?